learn-co-curriculum/dsc-getting-started-with-numpy/README.md

 ## Objectives

 You will be able to:

-- Understand how to initialize NumPy arrays from nested Python lists and access elements using square brackets
+- Use broadcasting to perform a math operation on an entire numpy array
-- Understand the shape attribute of NumPy arrays
+- Perform vector and matrix operations with numpy
-- Understand how to create arrays from scratch including `np.zeros()`, `np.ones()`, `np.full()`
+- Access the shape of a numpy array
-- Learn to perform scalar and vector math
+- Use indexing with numpy arrays

 ## NumPy array creation and basic operations